The Classification of Two-Dimensional Extended Topological Field Theories: Whitehead's Theorem for Symmetric Monoidal Bicategories

 \section{Whitehead's Theorem for Symmetric Monoidal Bicategories}

 Whitehead's theorem for topological spaces states that a map between sufficiently nice\footnote{Here ``sufficiently nice'' can be taken to mean spaces with the homotopy type of a CW-complex.} topological spaces is a homotopy equivalence if and only if it induces an isomorphism of all homotopy groups (at all base points).
-A direct analog of this is the statement that a functor between groupoids $F:G \to G'$ is an equivalence of categories if and only if it induces a bijection on the set of isomorphisms classes of objects (i.e. is an isomorphism on $\pi_0$) and for each object $x \in G$, $F$ induces an isomorphism $F: G(x,x) \to G'(Fx,Fx)$, i.e. is an isomorphism on $\pi_1(G, x)$ for each object $x \in G$.
+A direct analog of this is the statement that a functor between groupoids $F:G \to G'$ is an equivalence of categories if and only if it induces a bijection on the set of isomorphisms classes of objects (i.e., is an isomorphism on $\pi_0$) and for each object $x \in G$, $F$ induces an isomorphism $F: G(x,x) \to G'(Fx,Fx)$, i.e., is an isomorphism on $\pi_1(G, x)$ for each object $x \in G$.

-A similar well known statement holds for functors between categories: a functor $F: C \to C'$ is an equivalence of categories if and only if it induces a surjection of the set of isomorphism classes of objects (i.e. $F$ is essentially surjective) and induces a bijection $C(x,y) \to C'(Fx, Fy)$ for all pairs of objects $x,y \in C$ (i.e. $F$ is fully-faithful).
+A similar well known statement holds for functors between categories: a functor $F: C \to C'$ is an equivalence of categories if and only if it induces a surjection of the set of isomorphism classes of objects (i.e., $F$ is essentially surjective) and induces a bijection $C(x,y) \to C'(Fx, Fy)$ for all pairs of objects $x,y \in C$ (i.e., $F$ is fully-faithful).
 In this section we prove an analogous statement for symmetric monoidal bicategories, which allows us to easily verify when a homomorphism between symmetric monoidal bicategories is an equivalence.
-This will later be used to prove that the small model of the bordism category that we will construct is equivalent to the geometric bordism bicategory.

-We begin with a small combinatorial digression on binary trees.
-Although, as stated, Lemma \ref{AnyPathsofTreesareEquivalent} is evidently true and it's proof relatively straightforward, we will see that it implies a sort of ``coherence theorem'' which will simplify later proofs and constructions.
-This should be compared with the construction given in \cite[VII.2]{MacLane71}, which is in fact more complicated then the one presented here.

 \begin{definition} A {\em binary tree} is defined recursively as follows.
 The symbol $(-)$ is a binary tree.
 If $u$ and $v$ are binary trees, then $u \boxdot v = (u) \boxdot (v)$ is a binary tree.
 Similarly the {\em edges} of a binary tree are defined recursively as a set of subtrees.
 The edges of the binary tree $(-)$ consist of the set $\{ (-)\}$.
 The edges of a binary tree $u \boxdot v$ consist of the disjoint union of the edges of $u$, the edges of $v$, and the set $\{ u \boxdot v\}$.
 A {\em marked} binary tree $(t, S)$ consists of a pair where $t$ is a binary tree and $S$ is a subset of the edges of $t$. \end{definition}